Canucks' Boeser comes back to bite Hakstol, Flyers

-PHILADELPHIA -- Playing against the coach who recruited him to play in college, Brock Boeser looked like a bona fide rookie-of-the-year candidate Tuesday night, scoring a pair of goals and leading the Vancouver Canucks to a 5-2 win over the Philadelphia Flyers.
+PHILADELPHIA -- Playing against the coach who recruited him to play in college, Brock Boeser scored a pair of goals to lead the Vancouver Canucks to a 5-2 win over the Philadelphia Flyers on Tuesday night at the Wells Fargo Center.

-“He might not be happy about it now,” Boeser said after taking over the team lead with his eighth and ninth goals of the season.
-“Personally, I like to set goals high and try to achieve those goals.”

-After Boeser spent two years at North Dakota, the Canucks took him with the 23rd overall pick of the 2015 draft.
-He is off to a strong start, leading the Canucks with 19 points, one behind rookie scoring leader Clayton Keller of the Arizona Coyotes.

-“His shot is unreal,” said Daniel Sedin, who added a goal and an assist to move within four points of the 1,000-point mark.
-“His smartness on the power play and in the offensive zone, he finds a way to get the puck to the net.”

-Vancouver’s Sven Baertschi also picked up his eighth goal of the season, and Loui Eriksson added an empty-net goal and an assist.
+Vancouver’s Daniel Sedin added a goal and an assist to move within four points of the 1,000-point mark, Sven Baertschi picked up his eighth goal of the season, and Loui Eriksson added an empty-net goal and an assist.

 Goaltender Jacob Markstrom turned aside 36 shots to earn his sixth victory of the season for the Canucks (10-8-3), who won for just the second time in six games.